There is nothing more human than to be filled with boundless joy upon discovering a large stack of rocks.

 Car Rental for Utah National Parks

 The only way to truly explore the Utah national parks is by car.
 If you are flying into Utah, you will need to pick up a rental at the airport, which I recommend booking ahead of time.
-If you live in the US, then it might make more sense just drive to Utah.
+If you live in the US, then it might make more sense just to drive to Utah.

 To find the best rental car deal in the USA, use search engines that compare the prices from individual companies.
 We personally like using rentalcars.com as they’ve never failed to give us a great price.
 You can also purchase a RentalCover.com policy to cover your vehicle against any common damages such as tires, windscreens, theft, and more at a fraction of the price you would pay at the rental desk.

 You can and should consider renting an RV or campervan, so you don’t have to worry about packing camping gear.
 RVs cost more to rent than vehicles, use way more gas, and demand higher prices at campgrounds though.
+If you are planning an RV trip then remember that camp ground costs can be higher than for cars.

 We suggest booking a campervan with Outdoorsy as they usually have a good selection and good prices.
 Better yet, Broke Backpackers also get a $40 discount with Outdoorsy!
 Just use the coupon code “BACKPACKER” when checking out.